kuxacodes/mobilecourse/docs/ExpoSDK/general.md

 ---
 The **Expo SDK** provides access to device and system functionality such as contacts, camera, GPS location, and so on.

-Expo SDK packages can be installed unsing the following command:
+Expo SDK packages can be installed using the following command:
 ```bash
 npm expo install [package]
 ```